magec/k8s-test/README.md

 STILL UNDER DEVELOMENT, there are a couple of things that need to be changed, for example balancer ip is hardcoded (among other things).

+Also, the worker nodes are not working yet

 ## Installation
 You just have to have docker installed (also make).